arabellas-craft/arabellas-craft.github.io/_posts/2025-10-25-common-tea-leaf-symbols.md

 - Wavy lines mean indirect paths, emotional turbulence, or scenic routes
 - Broken lines point to interrupted journeys or fragmented thoughts

 **Letters and numbers** can be initials, dates, or symbolic.
-The letter M might mean a person whose name starts with M, or it could represent mother or marriage.
-The number 3 could mean three days, three weeks, three months, or it could carry the numerological significance of creativity, growth, and self expression.
+The letter M points to a person whose name starts with M, or stands in for mother or marriage.
+The number 3 points to three days, three weeks, or three months, or carries the numerological significance of creativity, growth, and self-expression.
 Context and intuition guide you.

-## Your Personal Symbol Dictionary Is the Real Magic
+## Beyond the Dictionary: Building Your Own Symbol System

-Here's the thing about tea leaf reading that nobody tells beginners: the traditional meanings in books, are training wheels.
+The traditional meanings above are training wheels.
 They're useful.
 They give you a place to start.
-But the readings that make your hair stand up, that give you chills, that prove accurate weeks later, those come from *your* symbol dictionary.
+But the readings that raise the hair on your arms and prove accurate weeks later come from *your* symbol dictionary, not anyone else's.

 Start a journal.
 When you see a dog in your tea, write down what dogs mean to you.
 When your reading comes true or doesn't, note that too.
 When the same symbol appears again, compare.
 After a dozen readings, you'll notice patterns: